flutter/website/src/docs/testing/common-errors.md

 ### How to fix it?

-As suggested by the error message, you can fix this error by constrain the `TextField` using an `Expanded` widget (see the example below) or a `SizedBox` widget.
+As suggested by the error message, fix this error by constraining the text field using either an `Expanded` or `SizedBox` widget.
+The following example demonstrates using an `Expanded` widget:

 <!-- skip -->
 ```dart